Critical values for the $\beta$-transformation with a hole at $0$: Geometrical structure of the basic intervals and exceptional sets

 Conversely, suppose $\beta\in E^\cs$.
 By (\ref{eq:inclusion-1}), $\beta=\Psi_\cs({\hat\beta})$ for some ${\hat\beta}\in(1,2]$.
 If ${\hat\beta}\in J^\r$ for some $\r\in\F$, then $\beta\in\Psi_\cs(J^\r)\subset J^{\cs\bullet\r}$ by \eqref{eq:3-1}, contradicting that $\beta\in E^\cs$.
 Hence, ${\hat\beta}\in E$ and then $\beta\in\Psi_\cs(E)$.
 This completes the proof. \end{proof}

 Kalle et al.~proved in \cite[Theorem C]{Kalle-Kong-Langeveld-Li-18} that the Farey intervals $J^\r, \r\in\F$ cover the whole interval $(1,2]$ up to a set of zero Hausdorff dimension.
-Here we strengthen this result and show that the bifurcation set $E$ is uncountable and has zero packing dimension.
-Furthermore, we show that each relative bifurcation set $E^\cs$ is uncountable and has zero box-counting dimension.
+Here we strengthen this result and show that the {exceptional} set $E$ is uncountable and has zero packing dimension.
+Furthermore, we show that each relative {exceptional} set $E^\cs$ is uncountable and has zero box-counting dimension.
 The proof uses the following simple lemma.

 \begin{lemma} Let $J^\cs=[\beta_\ell^\cs,\beta_r^\cs]=:[p,q]$ be any Lyndon interval.
 Then {the length of $J^\cs$ satisfies}

 \end{lemma}

 \begin{proof} Since $\de(p)=\L(\cs)^\f$ and $\de(q)=\L(\cs)^+\cs^\f$, we have